Setting standards for future growth

 - A supervised internship of no less than 480 hours.

 Detailed information on the requirements for professional registration can be found in the AHTA Professional Registration Handbook.
-Be aware that new HTR education requirements will go into effect in October 2013.
+Be aware that new HTR education requirements went into effect in October 2013.
 To learn about these new requirements, please click here.

 Applications are evaluated by the AHTA Professional Registration Review Board.
 To apply, an individual must be a current member of the AHTA at the Associate level.
 Once an applicant has been approved for professional registration status, AHTA membership must be renewed annually at the Professional level to maintain HTR status.